 Fee: you will have to pay a $30 licensing fee.
 The PI license will be valid for two years.

-Submitting: the documents you submit can be sent to Manitoba Justice via mail.
+Submitting: the documents you submit can be sent to Manitoba Justice via online.

 Working for Yourself: you need a Manitoba PI business license to work for yourself.
 You first need a Manitoba PI license to apply for the business license.